 We have group therapy sessions during the school day where we also address social learning and discuss how things are going socially and talk about new skill sets to improve their social relationships.
 We give out an award each week for our student who showed “random acts of kindness”, as well as our student who was a “good friend to other students”.
 We place heavy emphasis on social learning in our school, making it a priority every day.

-We have a teacher in each class of 5-9 students, and we also have an academic coach who is there to help out in these situations.
-If one of the students is having a hard day it is not unusual for an academic coach to take that student for a walk outside and try to problem solve or just have some quiet regrouping time so that they can return to class in a more positive space.
+Each teacher works with an average of 10 students in a class assisted by an academic coach who helps support the learning environment and process.
+If one of the students is having a hard day it is not unusual for an academic coach to take that student for a walk outside and try to problem-solve or just have some quiet regrouping time so that they can return to class in a more positive space.

 We try to create scaffolding in our academic program that will enable our students to be successful in their classes.
 Each student has an academic advisor they meet with on a weekly basis.
 They bring to their advisor a form, which they have circulated to all their teachers.
 On this form will be information about how they are currently performing in each class.
 With their academic advisor they will celebrate their successes and create goals for the areas in which they need improvements.